civicmapper/peak-flow-calculator/README.md

 * a raster indicating curve numbers calculated according the the TR-55 method. *At this time the curve number raster must use a CRS with meters for units.*
 * a preciptation frequency estimates table from NOAA (`/sample_data/noaa_precip_table.csv` for the duration and frequencies expected by this tool)

-From these, it calculates peak flow for every input point, cubic meters/second.
+From these, it calculates peak flow for every input point.
+Peak flow results are reported in cubic feet/second for every storm frequency from 1 to 1000 year storm.

 ### Via ArcGIS Pro